 When you have taken all your photos and rested, return to the start of the hike.
 Going back is much easier.
 It will take less time, about 20 minutes or so.
 Then take bus 6A or 14.

 Want to explore Hong Kong with a tour?
 Check out one of these exciting tours:

-I highly recommend hiking the Rhino Rock trail.
+I highly recommend hiking the Rhino Rock in HK.
 It is a short hike with rewarding views.
 But make sure to wear good hiking shoes because the trail is quite steep and slippery.

 And while you are already in the Stanley area, make a full day of hiking, consider hiking The Twins and Violet Hill.